-Blocking input BI>: This blocking input is activated by shorting terminals 1 and 2.
+Blocking input Bl>: shorting terminals 1 and 2 activates This blocking input.
 The operation of any output relay controlled by an "over level" function is inhibited for as long as the input terminal pair is shorted.
-This includes any over-frequency, over-voltage, and over-Volts/second elements, as well as the Hz/second elements, which is inherently an "over" function.
+This includes any over-frequency, over-voltage, positive sequence over-voltage, negative sequence over-voltage, zero sequence over-voltage, and over-volts/Hz elements.

-Blocking input Bl<: This blocking input is activated by shorting terminals 1 and 3.
+Blocking input Bl<: shorting terminals 1 and 3 activates This blocking input.
 The operation of any output relay controlled by an "under level" function is inhibited for as long as the input terminal pair is shorted.
-This includes any under-frequency, under-voltage, or under-Volts/second elements.
+This includes any under-frequency, under-voltage, and positive sequence under-voltage.

-While the blocking inputs are active (i.e., shorted), operation of any element associated with the blocking input(s) is prevented.
-Operation of the associated timers is blocked as well.
-The timers reset when the associated blocking input is activated.
+While the blocking inputs are active (i.e., shorted), the tripping of any element associated with the blocking input(s) is prevented.
+Continued sensing of the input quantities and the countdown of any timers continues however, so that when the blocking is removed, any picked up elements will either trip instantaneously, or will trip after any remaining time delay.